chatwoot/chatwoot/docs/development/environment-setup/ubuntu.md

 sudo apt-get install rvm
 ```

 Enable `Run command as a login shell` in terminal `Preferences`.
-Restart your computer
+Restart your computer.

 ### Install Ruby

-Chatwoot APIs are built on Ruby on Rails, you need install ruby 2.7.1
+Chatwoot APIs are built on Ruby on Rails.
+You need to install ruby 2.7.1:

 ```bash
 rvm install ruby-2.7.1
 ```

-Use ruby 2.7.1 as default
+Use ruby 2.7.1 as default:

 ```bash
 rvm use 2.7.1 --default